Skip to main content

 What are medication errors?

-2. Failure to prescribe, administer, or dispense a medication
+2. Omission errors: Failing to prescribe, administer, or dispense a medication that the patient needs

-3. Someone receiving a medication too late or too early
+3. Wrong time: Someone receiving or taking a medication too late or too early

-4. A patient receiving a drug not authorized for them
+4. Unauthorized medication: A patient receiving a drug not meant for them

-9. Not following proper dispensing/prescribing rules for a medication
+9. Compliance errors: Not following rules and standards established for dispensing and prescribing a medication

 How common are medication errors?